michalislamp/Systems-Security-HRY413-/README.md

 ---

-## Performance Analysis
+### Performance Analysis

-The `-a` argument is used for time & memory usage analysis and the result is stored in a `.txt` file (specified by the user).

 1. The program generates new public and private keys for three different key lengths (1024, 2048, 4096).
 2. Using the `clock` function (from the <sys/time.h> library) and (from <sys/resource.h>), calculates the time taken and the memory usage for each Encryption/Decryption.
+3. The result of the performance analysis is stored in a `.txt` file (specified by the user).

+---

+## Command Line Options for RSA Tool:

+- `-i path`:    Path to input file
+- `-o path`:    Path to output file
+- `-k path`:    Path to key file
+- `-g length`:  Perform RSA key-pair generation given a key length "length"
+- `-d`:         Decrypt input and store results to output
+- `-e`:         Encrypt input and store results to output
+- `-a`:         Performance Analysis
+- `-h`:         Help message

 ---